#geometry #mesh #fem

 Geometry, meshes, and numerical integration for finite element analyses

-This repository contains structures and functions to perform geometry computations, generate meshes, and perform numerical integration for finite element analyses (FEM/FEA).
+This crate contains structures and functions for geometry computations, generate meshes, and perform numerical integration for finite element analyses (FEM/FEA).

 Installation